8 Video Marketing Trends You Need To Know

 Live video skyrocketed in importance in 2020 as the pandemic put a halt on in-person events and experiences.
 It emerged as an essential way for startups and larger brands to continue connecting with consumers, and today our outlook on what kind of content is “streamable” has been totally transformed.

 Live video is being used by everyone from influencers promoting products to music artists holding virtual concerts to Broadway companies streaming full-length productions.

-For content marketers, live video should be at the top of the list of video marketing trends to follow in 2023.
+For content marketers, live video should be at the top of the list of video marketing trends to follow next year.
 Even as life is getting back to normal, consumer demand for live video content isn’t going away — it’s growing.

 And while consumers prefer video content in general, they engage at a much higher rate when the content is live.
 On Facebook, for example, users watch live videos for 3x longer than pre-recorded videos, and live content generates 6x more interactions.